adamtow/shortcut-app-framework/documentation.md

 I feel this is more of a job for Apple to address.
 Allowing shortcuts to be bundle or container for multiple shortcuts would go a long way towards creating small re-usable shortcuts that can be used across multiple shortcut applications.

 ### Shortcuts are not as Powerful as what I can Create in Xcode.
 Of course, and I am not saying shortcut applications are.
 At the same time, can you program in Xcode while lying prone in bed or strolling in the park?
 You can’t lug your laptop everywhere you go like you can carry your iPhone.
+Can you make an app in 30 seconds in Xcode to select a group of photos from the user’s Photos Library and resize them for uploading to a website?

 The visual programming style of Shortcuts, coupled with the touch UI of iOS enables on-to-go mobile programming.
 Rather than trying to shoehorn decades of desktop programming tools into a phone or tablet interface, why not try to create new development tools and interfaces optimized for mobile and touch?
 And, where appropriate, port the best tools from desktop programming to the mobile environment.